Searching for Privacy Risks in LLM Agents via Simulation: Helpfulness and Privacy-Awareness

 \section{Helpfulness and Privacy-Awareness}

 Beyond privacy-awareness, \citet{shao2024privacylens} also considers the helpfulness of agent actions, as there exists an inherent trade-off: an agent can preserve all private information by taking no action, but at the cost of helpfulness.
 To assess the helpfulness of our derived defenses $D_1$ and $D_2$, we replace attack instructions with benign chit-chat instructions $C_0$ for the data recipient and run simulations across all \texttt{Training-5} scenarios.
-We use LLMs (\texttt{gemini-2.5-flash} with a 1024-token thinking budget) to judge whether each data sender action is helpful and responsive, where no response is considered unhelpful.
+We use LLMs (\texttt{gemini\textsubscript{flash}} with a 1024-token thinking budget) to judge whether each data sender action is helpful and responsive, where no response is considered unhelpful.
 In Table \ref{tab:helpfulness_privacy}, we observe a significant decrease in helpful action rates: $(C_0, D_1)$ achieves 88.5\% and $(C_0, D_2)$ achieves 31.2\%, compared to the basic defense $(C_0, D_0)$ at 93.4\%.
-We demonstrate that this helpfulness degradation can be easily addressed by adding a single-sentence helpful prompt to our defenses: ``\emph{If a notification is unrelated to sensitive information, you should handle it promptly and helpfully based on its content.}''.
+We further find that this helpfulness degradation can be easily addressed by adding a single-sentence helpful prompt to our defenses: ``\emph{If a notification is unrelated to sensitive information, you should handle it promptly and helpfully based on its content.}''.
 Testing with $C_0$ shows that adding this helpful prompt achieves helpful rates similar to $D_0$.
 We further validate that this additional sentence does not compromise privacy protection by simulating against attacks, which demonstrates similarly minimal privacy leakage as the original $(A_1, D_1)$ and $(A_2, D_2)$.
-This indicates that maintaining helpfulness while preserving privacy-awareness is an easier problem, in contrast to the complex iterative search required to discover privacy-aware instructions robust against sophisticated adversarial attacks.
+This suggests that maintaining helpfulness while preserving privacy awareness is a simpler problem, in contrast to the complex iterative search required to discover privacy-aware instructions robust against sophisticated adversarial attacks.

+We provide detailed search trajectories in Tables \ref{table: search trajectory 1} - \ref{table: search trajectory 5}.
+Each table lists the best strategy discovered at each step along with its leak velocity, illustrating both effective and ineffective iterations.
+We find that: (I) Successful iterations emerge when the optimizer identifies novel mechanisms, e.g., escalation from persuasion → urgency framing → consent forgery → multi-turn impersonation, or when it refines earlier strategies to be more concrete and actionable.
+(II) Defense evolution naturally follows failure modes, progressing from simple rule-based checks to strict identity-verification state machines.
+(III) Failed iterations occur when the optimizer proposes strategies that are hard for the agent to execute or contextually ineffective.
+These negative examples are incorporated as reflective feedback.
+This iterative refinement process, combining structured trial-and-error with trajectory analysis, precisely reveals subtle vulnerabilities and enables the discovery of robust defenses.